Symposium: Historical English Word-Formation

 Download the Call for Papers here.

-Abstracts of 250 words (bibliography excluded) should be sent to email@example.com by 13 June 2022.
+Abstracts of 250 words (bibliography excluded) should be sent to firstname.lastname@example.org by 31 July 2022 (** extended deadline! **).

 The symposium will take place at the Fachbibliothek Philologicum, Ludwigstr.
 25, 80539 München.
-If this should not be possible, we will hold the conference in a hybrid-format or as an online video conference.
+If this should not be possible, the conference will be held in a hybrid-format.

 Registration & fees